 The RaiderCard may be used to make copies at the locations listed below.

 - Niceville Campus - The Susan Myers Learning Resources Center

 - Fort Walton Beach Campus – Library Building 48

 The Raider Café, located on the first floor of Building 400 on the Niceville Campus, is open Monday through Thursday from 8:00 am to 1:30 pm during the Fall and Spring Terms.
 Vending machines are available at all of our centers and across the Niceville campus.

 Veterans Success Center

-The Veterans Success Center, located on the ground level (west section) of building 500 on the Niceville campus.
+The Veterans Success Center, located in building 410 on the Niceville campus.
 The staff at the Veterans Success Center can assist student veterans and eligible family members pursuing their educational, professional, vocational objectives, and to transition into the workplace.
-The Veterans Success Center is a central location for student veterans and eligible family members to initiate their VA Educational Benefits, receive VA specific academic advising support from a Student Success Navigator, and utilize state-of-the art infrastructure and technology in designated areas to foster success.
+The Veterans Success Center is a central location for student veterans and eligible family members to initiate their VA educational benefits, receive VA specific academic advising support from a Student Success Navigator, and utilize state-of-the art infrastructure and technology in designated areas to foster success.
 The Veterans Success Center offers a tranquil, professional, and respectful location to create a cooperative community for student veterans and provides resources for leadership, support, advisement, and campus engagement as part of Northwest Florida State College Office of Financial Aid, not the U.S. Department of Veterans Affairs (DVA).